sgys banner books

 THE SIN OF PRIDE SEPARATES US FROM GOD AND DESTROYS US: “Pride goeth before destruction, and an haughty spirit before a fall.”
 (Proverbs 16:18) This is why Jesus commands and we must have the essential cross, crucified life – because pride is a major iniquity of the fallen man (Luke 9:23-24).

-The Bible says we already already love ourselves.
+The Bible says we already love ourselves.
 It’s innate – part of the fallen nature.
 That’s our whole problem and not something we need to do as vile wolves teach (Ephesians 5:29).
 God’s Word never says to love ourselves but it does say to deny self, to crucify self (Luke 9:23-24; Romans 6; Galatians 2:20, etc.).
 Think about it: If the Bible says “love yourself” then it contradicts itself.
 When we are living the crucified life, we are 1. loving GOD first, and 2.
 His love is pouring through us to others as we love our neighbor – anyone and everyone other than ourselves!
 (Matthew 22:37-40)

 “God resisteth (sets Himself against) the proud, but giveth grace unto the humble.
 7 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.”
 James 4:6-7